SoftwareAG/c8y-docs/content/device-sdk/linux-agent-developer-guide-bundle/overview.md

 weight: 10
 ---

-In this section, you will learn how to extend your code in the Linux Agent as a Lua plugin.
+In this section, you will learn how to extend your code in the Cumulocity IoT Linux agent as a Lua plugin.
 There is also a [C++ Device integration tutorial](/device-sdk/cpp/#use) explaining how to integrate your device with the **Cumulocity IoT C++ SDK**.
 You can also find a simple Lua example there.

 |SECTION|CONTENT|